-What can we as Japanese citizens do for the resolution of the abductions issue?
+O10 What can we as Japanese citizens do for the resolution of the abductions issue?

-A10 Over 14 million Japanese people have signed a petition for the resolution of the abductions issue.
+A10 Over 15 million Japanese people (as of October 2021) have signed a petition for the resolution of the abductions issue.

 The fact that each individual citizen has expressed his or her strong determinations not to tolerate abduction in this manner will give a significant impetus for resolution of the abductions issue.